 On Tuesday, Albert Breer of The MMQB tweeted that the Jets are “certainly receptive” to the idea of trading running back Le’Veon Bell, but the team hadn’t gotten any calls on him from other teams that might be interested.

 Bell currently has over 200 more yards from scrimmage than his nearest teammate, totaling 349 yards on 109 carries (that is a subpar 3.2 yards per carry) and 187 yards on 32 catches.
-He has two touchdowns and a 2-point conversion (the Jets have only scored seven offensive touchdowns this season).
+He has two touchdowns and a 2-point conversion (the Jets have scored only seven offensive touchdowns this season).

 Receiver Jamison Crowder has 326 yards on 35 catches and one carry.

 The NFL trade deadline is 4 p.m.
 ET on Tuesday, and Connor Hughes of The Athletic tweeted that the Jets, who traded defensive lineman Leonard Williams to the Giants on Monday, are in fire-sale mode and teams have been calling general manager Joe Douglas to see what the price would be for Bell.
-But the price is high, both in dollars and compensation for the Jets.
+The price is high, both in dollars and compensation for the Jets.

-Signed four-year deal in March
+Bell signed a 4-year deal in March

 As you very likely recall, Bell sat out the 2018 season rather than play a second straight year on a franchise tag with the Pittsburgh Steelers.